 What is a Systems Architect?

 A systems architect is a professional responsible for designing and overseeing the implementation of technological systems.
-Their primary goal is to ensure that the IT infrastructure aligns with the strategic objectives of the business.
+Their primary goal is to make sure that the IT infrastructure aligns with the strategic objectives of the business.
 As organizations build more interconnected networks, the demand for systems architects has surged.
 They play a critical role in balancing technical requirements with business needs, defining the system vision and translating it into reality.

 Systems architects work closely with stakeholders across IT and business departments to describe the complete system infrastructure.
 Their work involves: